 Professional Workshop Training

-SSRS provides training workshops covering the natural history and current survey protocols for rare and protected species.
+SSRS hosts bird-band workshops and provides training workshops covering the natural history and current survey protocols for rare and protected species.
 We have researched Southwestern Willow Flycatchers and Western Yellow-billed Cuckoos for decades and our current staff/workshop presenters are extremely knowledgable about these particular species and their research methods.

 The Southern Sierra Research Station offers a workshop each spring for individuals who study Willow Flycatchers on the summer breeding grounds.
 The goal of the training session is to provide researchers with the necessary tools for identifying Willow Flycatchers and accurately estimating their numbers using standard survey protocols.
 The workshop meets USFWS requirements for survey training.
 Learn More